awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-branch.md

 If none of the choices are true, the automation checks to see if the step contains a `default` value\.
 A default value defines a step that the automation should jump to if none of the choices are true\.
 If no `default` value is specified for the step, then the automation processes the next step in the runbook\.

 The `aws:branch` action supports complex choice evaluations by using a combination of `And`, `Not`, and `Or` operators\.
-For more information about how to use `aws:branch`, including example runbooks and examples that use different operators, see [Creating dynamic automations with conditional branching](automation-branchdocs.md)\.
+For more information about how to use `aws:branch`, including example runbooks and examples that use different operators, see [Using conditional statements in runbooks](automation-branch-condition.md)\.

 **Input**
 Specify one or more `Choices` in a step\.
 The `Choices` can be based on either a value that you specified in the `Parameters` section of the runbook, or a dynamic value generated as the output from the previous step\.
 Here is a YAML sample that evaluates a parameter\.